Skip to main content

 Book Promotions

-We ask that, if we carry your book, you promote your book using links to KD's Books' website or even Bookshop.org or Indiebound.
+We ask that, if we carry your book, you promote your book using links to KD's Book's website or even Bookshop.org or Indiebound.org.
 It's very discouraging when we agree to support someone’s book, and then we see that author encouraging their followers to go buy their book on The-Site-That-Must-Not-Be-Named.
 If your followers want to join the dark side, believe us, they will have no problem finding it without your help.
-Help them find alternatives instead.
+Help them find alternatives that benefit their local economies instead.
 Built in to our agreement to support you should be your agreement to support us and other indie bookstores.